"Without Sumar there is no government": a (symbolic) revolt to the left of the PSOE

-The party led by Yolanda Díaz boasts about having achieved the extension of rents due to the war in Iran
+The party led by Yolanda Díaz is boasting about having secured the extension of rent payments due to the war in Iran.

 Lara Hernández (Sumar).